 We have team of experts help facilitate one-2- one mentorship to ensure suceess

 Our successful entrepreneurs then become the catalyst of change.
 That is how it multiplies

 our mentors and role models

 IS IT POSSIBLE TO JOIN YOUR TRIBE ?

 The Knitting project was established who is another great Social Enterprise.
 Cambodia Knits (CK) is a social enterprise working with marginalized communities in and near Phnom Penh.
 Our goal is to produce beautiful, high quality and unique hand-made products while providing fair and flexible employment opportunities.
-This project provides opportunity for the women in the Read more about Knitting For Empowerment[…]
+This project provides an opportunity for the women in the Read more about Knitting For Empowerment[…]

 The first weaving project which was established in June 2013 in Takeo, Cambodia with the support from 30 friends and it reached sustainability by Dec 2013, well ahead of the initial forecasted period.
-The weaving village now produces 450 cotton scarves each month, most of which are sold to international tourists who visit the project.[…]
+The weaving village now produces over 500 cotton scarves each month, most of which are sold to international tourists who visit the Read more about Weavers Project[…]